stackworx/formik-mui/README.md

     yarn add formik-material-ui

 Then, import the components you need to use with Formik in the file you have your form component set up.
-THe components avaliable are:
+The components avaliable are:

 - Checkbox & CheckboxWithLabel
 - RadioGroup